SaschaAndresGrimm/go-EigerZmqReceiver/README.md

 Great.
 Feel free to contribute!

 ## Bug or Feature Requests?
 Great.
-Feel free to share your findings or even contribute!
+Feel free to share your findings and/or contribute!

 ## Limitations
-- bitshuffle lz4 de-compression is not yet implemented
 - no warranty for performance (which depends on multiple factors)
 - <32 bit streaming mode not tested